 - Provide compensation and return the victim to as close to the same condition as they were prior to the wrongdoing

-The other category is an intentional tort, which includes any civil wrong done with malice or deliberate intent to cause harm.
-If a case is not covered under one of the previously described categories, it might fall into a breach of contract lawsuit.
+The other category is an intentional tort, which includes any civil wrong done with malice or deliberate intent to cause harm or death — in this case, any type of nursing home abuse.

 Breach of Contract Lawsuits

-Breach of contract cases could include:
+Breach of contract cases cover:

-Criminal vs Civil Lawsuits
+Criminal vs Civil Nursing Home Lawsuits

 - Negligent supervision

-- Negligent hiring of employees
+- Negligent hiring of employees or insufficient staffing

-- Negligent upkeep of the facility
+- Negligent upkeep of the nursing facility

 - Negligent equipment selection or upkeep